openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 ## Comment

 Security is a vast and deep topic, for the purpose of this document, we are not advocating a specific security mechanism or technology.
-At this time (October-2019) it is unclear which security technology or mechanism is the most suitable for unmanned aviation.
+As the security landscape evolves, there is need to be flexible, at this time, it is unclear which security technology or mechanism is the most suitable for unmanned aviation.
 In the community there is a debate about whether OAUTH that powers major internet sites is good enough or "aviation grade".
 It is clear that security in aviation is a open topic that needs more research and more importantly testing.

 However, it is the opinion of the author that being stuck in the technology mechanism prevents us from moving forward.
 We are more interested in developing the API, the scopes, identities and  roles and permissions and assume that any current or future technology can be used to communicate and transmit this information.
-For the sake of performance testing, we are using Auth0.com a commercial service and also building our own fork of the popular [ory/hydra](https://github.com/openskies-sh/hydra) server that is OpenID and OpenID Connect compatible.
+For the sake of performance testing, we are using Auth0.com a commercial service and also have built our own OAUTH compatible Identity and Authentication Server: [Flight Passport](https://www.github.com/openskies-sh/flight_passport)

-We are not advocating any of these products or technologies but the goal is to have security and identity backend that can be changed / upgraded as this field evolves and there is a consensus on the appropriate technology for aviation.

 ## Registry tables and Scopes

 The registry backend specifies a set of [tables](https://github.com/openskies-sh/aircraftregistry/blob/master/registry/models.py) for a database to hold data about the People, Operators and Equipment.
 However, in the API the data in these tables is aggregated and we have endpoint based scopes.

 - `privileged` scopes are for privileged endpoints and interested parties.
 - `unthrottled` scopes are for specific endpoints and roles (see below).